BrownRhino/RayTracer/README.md

 Features implemented

 Put the sphere inside a room-like space (a cube without one side) and render the 5 visible ways with different colours.
-(2 points)

 Cast sufficient number of rays so the rendered image is correctly anti-aliased.
-(2 points)

 Cast the shadow from the sphere onto those walls.
-(3 points)

 Model and ray tracing a triangle mesh, for example a cube, in the same scene.
-(3 points)